sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 ??? tip "HISAT2 inputs and outputs"
     * The paths of the trimmed files (_i.e._ input files) are specified with the parameters `-1` (first read) and `-2` (second read)
-    * The basename of the genome indices (binary format) is specified with the option `-x`.
+    * The basename of the genome indices (binary format) is specified with the parameter `-x`.
 The files have a shared name of `resources/genome_indices/Scerevisiae_index`, which is the value you need to use for `-x`
-    * The path of the mapped reads file (_i.e._ output file, in SAM format) is specified with the option `-S` (do not forget the .sam extension at the end of the file)
+    * The path of the mapped reads file (_i.e._ output file, in SAM format) is specified with the parameter `-S` (do not forget the .sam extension at the end of the file)
-    * The path of the mapping report (_i.e._ output file, in text format) is specified with the option `--summary-file`
+    * The path of the mapping report (_i.e._ output file, in text format) is specified with the parameter `--summary-file`

 ??? success "Answer"
     ```python linenums="1"